Building a Nokia Composer (RTTTL) Player and WAV-file Generator in the Browser

 This formula can be used to calculate the octave one lower and one higher than the provided frequency (in this case C4

-) like so in JavaScript:
+) as shown in JavaScript:

 const C4 = 261.63;